kruemmel-python/Request-Legacy/README.md

   options object.
 * `transport_method` defaults to `'header'`

-To use [Request Body Hash](https://oauth.googlecode.com/svn/spec/ext/body_hash/1.0/oauth-bodyhash.html) you can either
+To use Request Body Hash (legacy extension) you can either
 * Manually generate the body hash and pass it as a string `body_hash: '...'`
 * Automatically generate the body hash by passing `body_hash: true`